ogu89/Battery-Finder-Program/README.md

 It shows all the batteries compatible with the camera set based on the total power consumed, and also shows how long the battery lasts when fully charged

 ### Usage
-Step1: Select the camera brand from the drop down option
+Step1: Select the camera brand from the drop down option<br>
-Step2: Select the camera bodel from the drop down option
+Step2: Select the camera bodel from the drop down option<br>
 Step3: Type in accessory power consumption between 0 and 100 watts